damianamalraj/damianamalraj/README.md

 ![VIEWS](https://komarev.com/ghpvc/?username=damianamalraj&color=blue&style=for-the-badge&label=PROFILE+VIEWS)

 Who am I?
-I am a passionate individual with a desire to stay on the cutting edge of technology, constantly learning and experimenting with new technologies and techniques, both in front-end and back-end development.
-I have experience working on React and React Native applications using Typescript, as well as backend development using Node and MongoDB.
-I am a versatile programmer with an interest in software development.
+I'm a tech enthusiast and software developer who is always eager to stay up-to-date with the latest trends.
+I'm passionate about creating clean and efficient code, and I constantly strive to learn and experiment with new technologies and techniques to enhance my skills.

 ## 💻 **Languages and Tools**